 When running in the FAST Mode, which uses the high speed system oscillator, and therefore consumes more power, the system clock can switch to run in the SLOW Mode by setting the CKS2~CKS0 bits to "111" in the SCC register.
 This will then use the low speed system oscillator which will consume less power.
 Users may decide to do this for certain operations which do not require high performance and can subsequently reduce power consumption.

-The SLOW Mode is sourced from the LIRC oscillator and therefore requires this oscillator to be stable before full mode switching occurs.
+The SLOW Mode is sourced from the LXT or LIRC oscillator determined by the FSS bit in the SCC register and therefore requires these oscillators to be stable before full mode switching occurs.

 SLOW Mode to FAST Mode Switching